OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 There is some scaffolding to configure for users and lifecycles.
 Please see the scaffolding section in the [Previous Article](LINK TO PREVIOUS ARTICLE HERE).

-Once you are finished configuring the users and lifecycles, it is time to create a project.
+Once finished configuring the users and lifecycles, it is time to create a project.
 When you are creating the project, remember to select the new lifecycle created above.

 ![release management create project](release-management-create-project.png)